krother/training_and_teaching_methods/fundamentals/teacher.md

 All of these are classical leadership skills you may also find in a management role.
 The stakes in teaching are maybe not as high as in a project worth millions.
 But teaching a group over a longer time has a lasting impact on their life and career.
+As a teacher you might receive a great deal of support with the leadership part from course organizers and other support staff.
+They can take a lot of work off your plate and help mitigate difficult situations.

 ----